 Can U.S. doctors and pharmacies send or transfer prescriptions to Canada?

 Canadian provinces require that pharmacies dispense medications pursuant to a valid prescription authorized by a Canadian practitioner.
 Therefore, U.S. prescriptions received by a Canadian pharmacy must be approved by a Canadian physician, who issues a Canadian prescription, prior to it being filled.
 This practice is often referred to as cosigning.
 We view the cosigning process as an additional review of the patient's health profile by a licensed practitioner to determine the suitability of the recommended treatment.
+PharmacyChecker-accredited Canadian pharmacies are among those that accept a U.S. prescription that is then approved by a Canadian physician.

 To be clear, a patient or doctor in the U.S. only has to send a prescription.
 You do not need to worry about finding a Canadian practitioner.
 The pharmacy will take care of the approval process from there.